apollographql/hack-the-supergraph/start/README.md

 <details>
  <summary><h2>I want to write code...</h2></summary>

-In this folder lives the code for the box (you can think of this as our existing monolith).
+In this folder lives the code for the Planisphere (you can think of this as our existing monolith).
 We'll need to make a couple changes to support Apollo Federation 2:

 1. Install Apollo Federation library
 2. Modify schema and resolvers to define `Location` as an entity